akhileshm234/news-aggregator-backend/README.md

 -   The API server is started and accessible on port 8000

 > **Note**: You don't need to run these commands manually - they're all handled automatically by Docker.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details